sec-bit/ckb-zkp/README.md

 ## Tests

-A simplified, one-time blockchain context is used in the tests environment using [ckb-tool](https://github.com/jjyr/ckb-tool) crate.
+A simplified, one-time blockchain context is used in the test environment using [ckb-tool](https://github.com/jjyr/ckb-tool) crate.
 Needless to setup an authentic blockchain and run a ckb node, one can simply send a transaction to invoke the contract and checkout if the contract works as expected.

 ### Run zkp-toolkit cli tests